Ada-Developers-Academy/independent-ai-topics/working-with-openai/open-ai-api-endpoints.md

 As mentioned earlier, the `/gemini-1.5-flash:generateContent` text completion endpoint takes a POST request at the URL:
 `https://generativelanguage.googleapis.com/v1beta/models/gemini-1.5-flash:generateContent?key=$GOOGLE_API_KEY`

-Like most POST endpoints, a request to the this completions endpoint is not complete itself without a request body.
+Like most POST endpoints, a request to the text completions endpoint is not complete itself without a request body.
 Let's go ahead and write a request body and then discuss its individual parts.

 ```
 {